qureshiaquib/qureshiaquib.github.io/_posts/2024-09-16-expressroute-peering-locations-azure.md

 date: 2024-09-16 12:00:00 +500
 categories: [tech-blog]
 tags: [Azure Express Route Peering Locations]
-description: "Explore the role of ExpressRoute peering locations in optimizing on-premises to Azure connectivity, covering private connectivity scenarios and circuit configurations"
+description: "Explore the role of ExpressRoute peering locations in optimizing on-premises to Azure connectivity, covering private connectivity scenarios"
 ---

 This blog talks about Express Route peering location and what importance it plays in connectivity when you connect from on-premises to Azure.
 I'll be covering majorly Express Route private connectivity scenarios.